django-oscar/django-oscar-accounts/README.rst

   - A single "primary" user - this is the most common case
   - A set of users assigned
 * A user can have multiple accounts
-* A account can have a start and end date to allow its usage in a limited time window
+* An account can have a start and end date to allow its usage in a limited time window
 * Accounts can be categorised